BCRLeo/Hacklab-sem-1/README.md

 python run.py
 ```
 Click the resulting link to open the web app.
-You will have to signup, the password needs to consist of at least 8 charachters, one upper case letter and one number, NO SPECIAL CHARACHTERS,only alpha numerical
+You will have to signup, the password needs to consist of at least 8 charachters, one upper case letter and one number one special charachter

 ---
 # Note